-Orlando Science Center makes for a pretty fun and interesting day (or half-day) excursion away from the city’s bumper lineup of amusement parks, presenting an array of exhibits and hands-on activities located just outside of Downtown Orlando.
-Open every day (apart from Wednesdays) from 10:00 until 17:00, prices for adults cost around $20 while discounts are given for kids, seniors and students with valid ID cards.
+Orlando Science Center makes for a pretty fun and interesting day (or half-day) excursion away from the city’s bumper line-up of amusement parks.
+It presents an array of exhibits and hands-on activities just outside of Downtown Orlando.
+Open every day (apart from Wednesdays) from 10am until 5pm, tickets for adults cost around $20 while discounts are given for kids, seniors and students with valid ID cards.

 - Gatorland Admission

 - Eat and Play Card – 1 Card for 4 Travelers

 - Medieval Times Dinner & Tournament